Testing homogeneity in dynamic discrete games in finite samples: Theoretical properties

 \begin{lemma} Conditional on $X$,

 \end{lemma}

-Lemma \ref{lem:MCMCconv} shows that, as the number of MCMC draws diverges, the conditional distribution based on the MCMC algorithm converge to the conditional distribution of the computationally infeasible randomization test described in Section \ref{sec:exact}.
+Lemma \ref{lem:MCMCconv} shows that, as the number of MCMC draws diverges, the conditional distribution based on the MCMC algorithm converges to the conditional distribution of the computationally infeasible underlying randomization test described in Section \ref{sec:exact}.
+It is worth noting that Lemma \ref{lem:MCMCconv} considers $K\to\infty$ while the complexity of the underlying randomization test, characterized by $|\mathbf{G}|$, stays constant.
+While we do not derive formal results, we expect that, as $|\mathbf{G}|$ increases, a larger number of MCMC draws $K$ is required to achieve a specific level of approximation.
+For related discussions on diagnosing convergence in MCMC algorithms, see \citet[Chapter 12]{robert/casella:2004}.

 By applying Lemma \ref{lem:MCMCconv} with $t=\tau(X)$, we can deduce that the $p$-value in \eqref{eq:pvalue} approximates the $p$-value in \eqref{eq:unfeasiblePvalue} as the number of MCMC draws $K$ diverges.
 That is, conditional on $X$,

-By combining this observation with the finite-sample validity of the infeasible randomization test in \eqref{eq:unfeasibleTest} (Lemma \ref{lem:PvalueProperty}), it follows that our proposed MCMC-test becomes valid as the number of MCMC draws $K$ diverges.
-This argument provides the intuition behind Theorem \ref{thm:sizeControl} (see Section \ref{appendix:proof_siz_cont} of the appendix for the proof), and why it holds regardless of the number of markets $n$, time periods $ T $, and players $ J $.
+By combining this observation with the finite-sample validity of the underlying randomization test in \eqref{eq:unfeasibleTest} (Lemma \ref{lem:PvalueProperty}), it follows that our proposed MCMC-test becomes valid as the number of MCMC draws $K$ diverges.
+This argument provides the intuition behind Theorem \ref{thm:sizeControl}, and why it holds regardless of the number of markets $n$, time periods $ T $, and players $ J $.